A density theorem for asymptotically hyperbolic initial data satisfying the dominant energy condition: Fredholm operators on asymptotically hyperbolic manifolds: chart-dependent approach

 is Fredholm for $|\delta + \tfrac{n-1}{p} - \tfrac{n-1}{2}|<R$.
 In that case, its index is zero, and its kernel is equal to the $L^2$ kernel of $P$. \item If $0<\alpha<1$ and $m< k+\alpha \leq l+\beta$ then the natural extension

 is Fredholm for $|\delta-\tfrac{n-1}{2}|<R$.
-In that case, its index is zero, and its kernel is equal to the $L^2$ kernel of $P$. \end{itemize} \end{theorem} \begin{proof} The proof goes as in \cite[Chapter~6]{LeeFredholm}, except for the steps which explicitly use coordinates at infinity.
+In that case, its index is zero, and its kernel is equal to the $L^2$ kernel of $P$. \end{itemize} \end{theorem}

+\begin{proof} The proof goes as in \cite[Chapter~6]{LeeFredholm}, except for the steps which explicitly use coordinates at infinity.
 We verify that these steps can be carried out in our setting, that is for asymptotically hyperbolic manifolds as in Definition~\ref{defAHmanifold}.
 Specifically, we need to adapt the construction of a parametrix given in Proposition~6.2 and Corollary 6.3 of \cite{LeeFredholm}.
-In fact, the construction of a parametrix turns out to be simpler than in the conformally compact case, since instead of countably many M\"obius charts covering a neighbourhood of infinity we have a single chart, so there is no need to patch the coordinate charts together using a partition of unity.
+In fact, the adaptation turns out to be rather straightforward since we have a single chart at infinity naturally replacing (finitely many) boundary M\"obius charts of \cite[Chapter~6]{LeeFredholm}.

 Let $\Psi: M\setminus K_0 \to \bH^n \setminus B_{R_0}$ be a chart at infinity as in Definition~\ref{defAHmanifold}.
 As in \cite[Appendix A]{NonCMC} we use this chart to construct a bundle $\Ebrev \to \bH^n$ which is defined using the same $O(n)$-representation as the one which defines $E$, and an isomorphism $\Upsilon: \Ebrev|_{\bH^n \setminus B_{R_0}} \to E|_{M\setminus K_0}$.
 The isomorphism $\Upsilon$, its inverse and their first $l$ derivatives all have uniformly bounded norms on $\bH^n \setminus B_{R_0}$, respectively $M\setminus K_0$.
 Let $\Pbrev: C^\infty (\bH^n;\Ebrev) \to C^\infty (\bH^n;\Ebrev) $ be the operator on hyperbolic space with the same local coordinate expression as $P$.
 We define $P': C^\infty (\bH^n \setminus B_{R_0};\Ebrev) \to C^\infty (\bH^n \setminus B_{R_0};\Ebrev) $ by